groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-from-urls-groupdocs-java/_index.md

 Annotator annotator = new Annotator(new URL(url).openStream());
 ```

-**3. Clean Up Resources**
+**3. Resource Management Best Practices**

-Release resources after processing to avoid memory leaks:
+Always ensure proper cleanup to prevent memory leaks:

 ```java
 annotator.dispose();
 ```

+#### Common Issues and Solutions

+**Problem**: "Unable to connect to URL"
+**Solution**: Verify the URL is accessible and your application has internet connectivity.
+Consider adding timeout handling for production use.

+**Problem**: "OutOfMemoryError with large PDFs"
+**Solution**: Implement streaming processing or break large documents into chunks for annotation.

-### Feature 2: Adding Annotations to a Document
+### Step 2: Adding Annotations Like a Pro

-Now that your document is loaded, you can start adding annotations like area highlights.
+Now that your document is loaded, let's explore how to annotate PDFs programmatically with various markup types.

+#### Understanding Annotation Types

+GroupDocs.Annotation supports multiple annotation types:
+- **Area Annotations**: Rectangular highlights over specific regions
+- **Text Annotations**: Comments and notes
+- **Arrow Annotations**: Directional indicators
+- **Polyline Annotations**: Custom shapes and drawings

+For this tutorial, we'll focus on area annotations, which are among the most commonly used.

-#### Overview
+#### Creating Area Annotations
-Annotations are added using specific annotation objects and properties such as position and size.

-#### Step-by-Step Implementation

-**1. Create an Area Annotation Object**
+**1. Initialize the Annotation Object**

 ```java
 import com.groupdocs.annotation.models.annotationmodels.AreaAnnotation;